Pokémon the Movie 2000

-Pokémon the Movie 2000 (Note: Known in Japan as Pocket Monsters the Movie: The Phantom Pokémon - Lugia's Explosive Birth (劇場版ポケットモンスター 幻のポケモン ルギア爆誕, Gekijōban Poketto Monsutā Maboroshi no Pokemon Rugia Bakutan)) is a 1999 Japanese animated fantasy adventure film directed by Kunihiko Yuyama.
-It is the second theatrical release in the Pokémon franchise.
+Pokémon the Movie 2000 (Note: Known in Japan as Pocket Monsters the Movie: The Phantom Pokémon - Lugia's Explosive Birth (劇場版ポケットモンスター 幻のポケモン ルギア爆誕, Gekijō-ban Pokettomonsutā Maboroshi no Pokemon Rugia Bakutan)) is a 1999 Japanese animated fantasy adventure film directed by Kunihiko Yuyama.
+It is the second film of the Pokémon anime series and of Pokémon the Series: The Beginning.

-The events of the film take place during the second season of Pokémon: Adventures in the Orange Islands, where Ash, Misty and Tracey enter Shamouti Island.
+The events of the film take place during Pokémon: Adventures in the Orange Islands, where Ash, Misty and Tracey enter Shamouti Island.
 While there, they discover the three legendary bird Pokémon, Articuno, Zapdos, and Moltres.
 Meanwhile, a collector named Lawrence III attempts to steal the three Pokémon to awaken Lugia, which proves dangerous for the legendary Pokémon, Lugia, and Ash himself.

 Pokémon the Movie 2000 was released in Japanese theaters on July 17, 1999, by Toho.
 The English-language adaptation was released in the United States on July 21, 2000, by Warner Bros.
-Pictures The film earned less at the box office than its predecessor, Pokémon: The First Movie, but was still a financial success and received better (albeit still negative) reviews upon release.
+Pictures.
+The film earned less at the box office than its predecessor, Pokémon: The First Movie, but was still a financial success and received better (albeit still negative) reviews upon release.

 Plot

-An ancient prophecy predicts that a conflict between "the Titans of Fire, Ice and Lightning" will only be quelled by the "Water's Great Guardian" with the help of a "Chosen One".
-Lawrence III, a Pokémon collector, plans to capture the legendary birds Articuno, Zapdos, and Moltres and sets out in his flying fortress to the Orange Islands, where he locates and captures Moltres.
-Meanwhile, Ash Ketchum and his companions, Pikachu, Misty and Tracey Sketchit, are crossing the Orange archipelago when they are caught in a storm and are washed ashore on Shamouti island.
+An ancient prophecy predicts that a conflict between "the Titans of Fire, Ice, and Lightning" will only be quelled by the "Water's Great Guardian" with the help of a "Chosen One".
+Lawrence III, a Pokémon collector, plans to capture the legendary Pokémon Articuno, Zapdos, and Moltres and sets out in his flying fortress to the Orange Islands, where he locates and captures Moltres.
+Meanwhile, Ash Ketchum, Misty, and Tracey Sketchit are crossing the Orange Islands when they are caught in a storm and washed ashore on Shamouti Island.
 The inhabitants are celebrating their annual festival and select Ash as their "Chosen One", who, festival maiden Melody explains, must retrieve three crystal balls from each of the legendary birds' islands and bring them to Shamouti's shrine.

 Moltres' capture upsets the balance of power the birds have over the world's climate and storms start to erupt worldwide.
-In Pallet Town, Professor Oak notices a change in Pokémon behavior and he and Ash's mother, Delia Ketchum, fly to the Orange Islands after receiving word of what is happening there by Professor Felina Ivy.
-As the weather starts to change, Ash and Pikachu are brought by boat to Fire Island, where they find Moltres' treasure, but they are interrupted by Team Rocket.
-Zapdos attempts to claim the empty island when it is captured by Lawrence, along with Ash, his friends and Team Rocket.
-The group discover Lawrence's plan and, while he attempts to capture Articuno, Ash's Pokémon free Moltres, who in turn frees Zapdos, and the two begin fighting, which causes the fortress to crash on Lightning Island.
+In Pallet Town, Professor Oak notices a change in Pokémon behavior and he and Ash's mother, Delia Ketchum, fly to the Orange Islands after receiving word of what is happening there by Professor Ivy.
+As the weather starts to change, Ash and his Pikachu are brought by boat to Fire Island, where they find Moltres' treasure, but they are interrupted by Team Rocket.
+Zapdos attempts to claim the empty island, but is then captured by Lawrence, alongside Ash, his friends, and Team Rocket.
+The group discover Lawrence's plan and, while he attempts to capture Articuno (which he failed to do), Ash's Pokémon free Moltres, who in turn frees Zapdos, and the two begin fighting, which causes the fortress to crash on Lightning Island.